 Greg Semenza, M.D., Ph.D.

 Director, Vascular Program, Institute for Cell Engineering; Professor of Pediatrics, Radiation Oncology and Molecular Radiation Sciences, Biological Chemistry, Medicine, and Oncology at the Johns Hopkins University School of Medicine.
-Dr. Semenza won the 2016 Lasker Award.
+Dr. Semenza won The Nobel Prize in Physiology or Medicine in 2019 and 2016 Lasker Award.

 World Class Team

 Innovation in oncology drug development requires a deep well of scientific, medical and business expertise, and we have assembled an unparalleled team of directors and advisors who are working with Rafael to revolutionize anticancer treatment.